yingweiwo

 Additional Infomation

-In this study we have compared the cytotoxic and cytoprotective effects of two hydrophilic bile acids, TUDCA and THDCA/Taurohyodeoxycholic acid, using HepG2 cell cultures, a suitable model of human hepatocytes.
-Low concentrations of either bile acid resulted to be not cytotoxic, however as concentrations and time of exposure increase, a trend to increased enzyme release into the medium becomes evident, being greater with THDCA as compared to TUDCA.
-In mixing experiments using a fixed concentration of DCA and increasing that of either TUDCA or THDCA, the effects of the two bile acids appeared to differ to a greater extent, in that enzyme release induced by THDCA plus DCA was always greater than that caused by TUDCA plus DCA.
-The mixing experiments show that an equimolar dose of the hydrophobic bile acid DCA alone is by far more toxic than a mixture of THDCA or TUDCA plus DCA as shown in Fig. 2.
-The different behavior of THDCA as compared to TUDCA might be explained on the basis of its physical–chemical characteristics.
-Having a retention time very close to that of TUDCA on HPLC, Taurohyodeoxycholic acid/THDCA behaves as a hydrophilic bile acid; on the other hand its CMC is similar to that of the hydrophobic bile acids.
-Given that cytotoxicity of the bile acids has been related to their relative hydrophobicity the effect of THDCA on HepG2 cells reflects the balance between the hydrophilic and hydrophobic properties.
-Hydrophobic bile salts at concentrations lower than their CMC can induce alterations in membrane permeability of large unilamellar vesicles whereas for hydrophilic bile salts such an effect can be detected only at concentrations far higher than that reached in physiological conditions.
-The view is supported also by our data on bile acid-induced hemolysis, which show that at high concentrations even very hydrophilic bile acids may be damaging for membranes.
-Thus in the conditions of our study THDCA was not cytotoxic on HepG2 cells, at low concentrations, and showed, at higher concentrations, a moderate cytolytic effect that was not observed yet with the more hydrophilic TUDCA.[2]
+This study used the HepG2 cell culture model (a suitable human hepatocyte model) to compare the cytotoxic and cytoprotective effects of two hydrophilic bile acids, TUDCA and THDCA/tauride-deoxycholic acid.
+Low concentrations of both bile acids showed no cytotoxicity, but with increasing concentration and exposure time, a trend of enzyme release into the culture medium gradually emerged, with THDCA releasing more than TUDCA.
+In mixed experiments with a fixed DCA concentration and increasing either TUDCA or THDCA concentration, the difference in effects between the two bile acids was more significant; the enzyme release induced by THDCA combined with DCA was consistently higher than that induced by TUDCA combined with DCA.
+The mixed experiments indicated that equimolar doses of the hydrophobic bile acid DCA alone were far more toxic than THDCA or a mixture of TUDCA and DCA (as shown in Figure 2).
+The difference in behavior between THDCA and TUDCA may be related to their physicochemical properties.
+Taurine deoxycholic acid/THDCA has a retention time on high performance liquid chromatography (HPLC) very close to that of TUDCA, thus exhibiting hydrophilic bile acid characteristics; on the other hand, its critical micelle concentration (CMC) is similar to that of hydrophobic bile acids.
+Given that the cytotoxicity of bile acids is related to their relative hydrophobicity, the effect of THDCA on HepG2 cells reflects the balance between its hydrophilicity and hydrophobicity.
+Hydrophobic bile acids can induce changes in the permeability of large monolayer vesicle membranes at concentrations below their critical micelle concentration (CMC), while hydrophilic bile acids can only be detected at concentrations far above physiological levels.
+Our data on bile acid-induced hemolysis also support this view, suggesting that even highly hydrophilic bile acids can cause cell membrane damage at high concentrations.
+Therefore, under our study conditions, low concentrations of THDCA showed no cytotoxicity to HepG2 cells, but at higher concentrations they exhibited moderate cell lysis, an effect not observed in the more hydrophilic TUDCA.
+[2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.